All the Danish chairs at the Designmuseum Danmark

 Subverting the established concept of furniture, which from exclusive soon became popular (over 50 million pieces of the chair were sold between 1859 and 1930), the Thonet company started making its wood furniture through a steam-bending process, thus dropping expensive woodcarving works, and joining the few parts of which the chair was composed of simple screws.

-Therefore, this history is largely based on those innovations which emerged during the transition between the 19th and 20th century, on the research on forms and craft techniques – developed for example by the Wiener Werkstatte and the Glasgow School -, and on the experimentation of new materials and manufacturing processes at the turn of the century.
+Therefore, this history is largely based on those innovations that emerged during the transition between the 19th and 20th centuries, on the research on forms and craft techniques – developed for example by the Wiener Werkstatte and the Glasgow School – and on the experimentation of new materials and manufacturing processes at the turn of the century.

 If the Masters of Modernism, from the already mentioned Mies van der Rohe to Le Corbusier, fostered the success of chromed steel as a furniture material, Scandinavian designers revolutionized the design of wood chairs, as Alvar Aalto started doing in the ’30s with the bent plywood Paimio Chair.